By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Step 2: Deep Conditioning Treatment (1 week before)

 Apply cuticle oil twice daily for the week leading up to your nail appointment.
-Healthy cuticles = better-looking nails in photos.
-This is part of essential nail care that most people skip.
+Wedding stylists emphasize that healthy cuticles equal better-looking nails in photos.

 Clean nails with alcohol or nail cleanser to remove any oils.
-Apply a thin layer of base coat - this is your insurance policy against staining and adds extra adhesion.
+Apply a thin layer of base coat - this is your insurance policy against staining.

 Apply your color in thin, even coats.
 Two thin coats are better than one thick coat.
 Thick coats take forever to dry, bubble easily, and chip faster.
 Cap the free edge (run the brush along the tip) with each coat.

 For gel: cure each layer according to manufacturer instructions.
 Don't skip or shorten cure times.
-That bride I rescued?
-She didn't cure properly and paid the price.
+Professional nail techs stress this is where most at-home gel manicures fail.

 Finish with top coat, again capping the free edge.
 This seals everything and adds shine.